rootstrap/blog/content/Live Streaming Apps Architecture - Part 1 - German Lopez.md

 <img src="images/PaaS-arch.png" alt="Live Streaming Architecture using PaaS"/>
 <br/>

-**Take Away No.1:** These platforms are the best fit if you plan to broadcast scheduled live events. i.e: Sport events, concerts, TV Channels.
+**These platforms are the best fit if you plan to broadcast scheduled live events. i.e: Sport events, concerts, TV Channels.**

 ### SaaS